sjml/DotfileWatcher/README.md

 You can download a compiled version from [the releases page](https://github.com/sjml/DotfileWatcher/releases/).

-Watches `~/.dotfiles` and pops a tiny icon in the status bar if anything's changed that hasn't been committed to git.
-When the icon is clicked, it opens `~/.dotfiles` in the Finder or an app of your choice for inspection.
+Watches a designated directory (default: `~/.dotfiles`) and pops an icon in the status bar if anything's changed that hasn't been committed to git.
+From the icon, you can open `~/.dotfiles` the app of your choice (default: Finder).

 Throw it in Login Items and let it do it's thing.

 Could be set up to be more configurable, but it does what I need.